-Home > Movie Stars > Ralph Fiennes
+Home > Movie Stars > F > Ralph Fiennes

 Ralph Fiennes

-A two-time Academy Award nominee, he earned his first nomination for Best Supporting Actor in 1994 for his performance in Steven Spielberg's Oscar-winning Best Picture Schindler's List.
-Fiennes' chilling portrayal of the cruel Nazi Commandant Amon Goeth also brought him a Golden Globe nomination and a BAFTA Award, as well as Best Supporting Actor honors from numerous critics groups, including the National Society of Film Critics, and the New York, Chicago, Boston and London Film Critics.
+A two-time Academy Award nominee, Fiennes received his first nomination in 1994 for his performance in Steven Spielberg's Oscar-winning Best Picture, Schindler's List.
+His chilling portrayal of Nazi Commandant Amon Goeth also brought him a Golden Globe nomination and a BAFTA Award, as well as Best Supporting Actor honors from numerous critics groups, including the National Society of Film Critics, and the New York, Chicago, Boston and London Film Critics.

 Read earlier biographies on this page.